 4.2 You shall on the Effective Date provide to Glow valid, up-to-date and complete debit or credit card details via the payment gateway and Glow shall take payment:

-- 4.2.1 on the Effective Date for the Subscription Fees payable in respect of the first month of the Subscription Term; and
+- 4.2.1 on the Effective Date for the Subscription Fees payable in respect of the first month or year of the Subscription Term; and

-- 4.2.2 monthly on the same date of the month thereafter for the Subscription Term.
+- 4.2.2 monthly on the same date of the month thereafter for the Subscription Term; or

 4.3 If Glow has not received payment within 14 days after the due date, and without prejudice to any other rights and remedies of Glow:

-- 4.3.1 Glow may, without liability to You, disable the Your Account and password and Your access to all or part of the Services and Glow shall be under no obligation to provide any or all of the Services while the invoice(s) concerned remain unpaid; and
+- 4.3.1 Glow may, without liability to You, disable the Your Account and password and Your access to all or part of the Services and Glow shall be under no obligation to provide any or all of the Services while the invoice(s) concerned remain unpaid.

 4.4 All Subscription Fees and amounts stated or referred to in these Conditions: